spraakbanken/sparv-docs/manual_eng.md

 exclude the dependency trees from the result you can deselect the dependency analysis check box.

-Above the text field you can choose between plain text or xml input.
-If your text already has some mark-up you need to select xml, otherwise all existing annotations will be lost after the analysis.
+Above the text field you can choose between plain text or XML input.
+If your text already has some mark-up you need to select XML, otherwise all existing annotations will be lost after the analysis.

 ## Result View

 When the analysis is done the result is shown as a table below the text input field.
 Each column represents one type of analysis on word level.
-When hovering over the names in the table header a short explanation will is displayed.
+When hovering over the names in the table header a short explanation is displayed.
 The same goes for many abbreviations used in the analysis, e.g. the labels in the dependency analysis, the named entity categories and the morphosyntactic tags.

 The dependency analysis is displayed as a dependency tree in the beginning of every sentence in addition to the dependency relations being shown in the result table.
-Structural attributes, i.e. analyses that can stretch across several words or the entire text (e.g. readability metrics or name tags) are shown as xml tags in the table.
+Structural attributes, i.e. analyses that can stretch across several words or the entire text (e.g. readability metrics or name tags) are shown as XML tags in the table.

-By pressing the **XML** button above the result table you can download a completed analysis in xml format.
+By pressing the **XML** button above the result table you can download a completed analysis in XML format.

 ![A completed Sparv analysis](https://svn.spraakdata.gu.se/sb-arkiv/pub/dokumentation/sparv/img/sparv_resultat_en.png){width=550px style="margin-left: 10px;"}